 Are we always going to be perfect and achieve all our goals?
 Maybe, maybe not - we’re only human so things won’t go perfectly all the time! (she says as she polishes off the remains of a birthday chocolate cake….).
 But having these goals written down, with clear action steps for each goal, and being accountable to each other and ourselves, is a great visual reminder.

 We also plan on using the goal reflection sheet at the completion of the 90 days (in April) to review our goals and assess what worked and what didn’t; what we need to do more/less of; wins; and lessons moving forward.

 3 | Home Binders

-If you’ve been following along with the blog for a while, you’d know that home binders are totally my jam.
+If you’ve been following along with the blog for a while, you’d know that home binders are totally my jam!
 I have a household binder, finance binder, recipe binder and house inspiration binder, and use all of these on a fairly regular basis.
-The most helpful, though, would definitely be our household binder.
+The most helpful one is definitely our household binder.